 So here is what I made, served with hot paranthas it is perfect for the cold and current rainy weather of Bangalore.

 Don’t forget to check out the website for details and donation people.
 Here is the website

 - Heat Mustard oil till it is really hot.
-Add the ginger and sautee for 2 mins.
+Add the ginger and saute for 2 mins.

-- Add the finely chopped onions, along with garlic and sautee till deep brown in color.
+- Add the finely chopped onions, along with garlic and saute till deep brown in color.